mkaminski1988/book-notes/streaming-systems/nodes.md

                 Overlapping windows are merged together.
         * Bounded Sessions
             * Sessions that are not allowed to grow beyond a certain size.

+## Chapter 5 - Exactly-Once and Side Effects

+* *Exactly-once processing* means ensuring that every record is processed exactly once.
+* This chapter uses Cloud Datastore as an example.
+* Accuracy Versus Completeness
+    * Dataflow does not guarantee that custom code is run only once per record.
+        Many invocations can happen, and only one will "win."
+    * Nonidempotent side effects are not guaranteed to execute exactly once.
+        Strategies for dealing with this issue is discussed later on.
+* Problem Definition
+    * Dataflow workers shuffle data between themselves via RPC.
+    * This chapter focuses on three things:
+        * *Shuffle*: How Dataflow guarantees that every record is shuffled exactly once.
+        * *Sources*: How Dataflow guarnatees that every source record is processed exactly once.
+        * *Sinks*: How Datflow guarantees that every sink produces accurate output.
+* Ensuring Exactly Once in Shuffle
+    * RPCs can fail for many reasons: network interrupts, timeouts, etc.
+    * Dataflow guarantees that records are not lost by employing *upstream backup*, which means that the sender retries RPCs until it receives positive acknowledgement of receipt, even if the sender crashes.
+This guarantees *exactly once* delivery.
+    * RPC calls may succeed even if they report failures.
+Therefore we need to contend with duplicates.
+    * To avoid duplicates, Dataflow tags every message sent with a unique ID.
+        Each receiver keeps a list of all unique IDs it has seen, discarding incoming messages with unique IDs that are in the list.
+* Addressing Determinism
+    * User-supplied processing functions may nondeterministic.
+A function may execute twice on the same input record (due to retry), yet produce different output on retry.
+    * Dataflow solves this problem by using checkpointing to make nondeterministic processing effectively deterministic.
+Output from a transform is saved to stable storage before being delivered to the next stage.
+Upon retry, the same output stored at the check point is resent without reinvoking the callback.
+* Performance
+    * Each receiver maintains a catalog of record IDs.
+For every record, Dataflow checks to see if the ID is in the catalog to determine if the record is a duplicate.
+Dataflow implements two techniques to reduce the I/O overhead of duplicate processing: *graph optimization* and *Bloom filters*.
+* Graph Optimization
+    * This is an optimization run on a pipeline before execution.
+    * *Fusion* is a optimization that fuses many logical steps into a single execution stage.
+All steps are run in the same process-unit, which reduces the amount of data transfer needed to store exactly-once data for each step.
+    * Refresher:
+        * *Commutative property* states that you can process numbers in any order and arrive at the same answer.
+        * *Associative propertY* states you can group numbers in any combination and arrive at the same answer.
+    * Dataflow optimizes associative and commutative `Combine` operations (such as `count` and `sum`) by performing partial combining locally before sending the data to the main grouping operation.
+This can reduce the number of messages for delivery.
+* Bloom Filters
+    * Bloom filters are compact data structures that allow for quick membership checks.
+They can return false positives but never false negatives.
+    * Dataflow uses Bloom Filters to optimize the duplicate record check.
+When a new message arrives, Dataflow looks up its record ID in the bloom filter.
+If the bloom filter returns false, the record is not a duplicate, and the expensive membership check can be skipped, saving I/O. If it returns true, it must do the lookup, because the record may or may not be a duplicate.
+    * This technique works best in a healthy pipeline, where most arriving records are not duplicates.
+    * Dataflow limits bloom filter size by creating a seaprate one for every 10-minute range.
+* Garbage Collection
+    * Every Dataflow worker persistently stores a catalog of unique record IDs it has seen.
+Grabage collection prevents old records from filling up storage.
+    * Dataflow calculates a garbage collection watermark based upon the timestamp used for bucketing exactly-once bloom filters.
+This watermark is based on the amount of physical time spent waiting at a given stage, and provides insight into which parts of the pipeline are slow.
+    * *Network remnants* are messages that get stuck for an indefinite period of time in the network and suddenly appear.
+If a message appears that is older than the watermark, we know that the remnant message is a duplicate, because the garbage collection watermark only advances when all delivers have been acknowledged.
+* Exactly Once in Sources
+    * Some data sources are *deterministic*, meaning the input will be the same on each retry.
+    * Some data sources are *nondeterministic*.
+These sources a required to provide a way to inform the system what the record IDs should be.